YAG-Gallery/yag/Resources/Public/Js/MagnificPopup/website/documentation.md

 If set to `true` popup is aligned to top instead of to center. (basically all this option does is adds `mfp-align-top` CSS class to popup which removes styles that align popup to center).

-### index

-<code class="def">null</code>

-Used for gallery.
-Defines starting index.
-If popup is initialised from DOM element, this option will be ignored.

 ### fixedContentPos

 <code class="def">auto</code>

-Popup content position.
+Options defines how popup content position property.
 Can be `"auto"`, `true` or `false`.
 If set to `true` - fixed position will be used, to `false` - absolute position based on current scroll.
 If set to `"auto"` popup will automatically disable this option when browser doesn't support fixed position properly.

 ### fixedBgPos